What is Virtual Reality Training? Everything You Need To Know

 What do you think of when someone talks about Virtual Reality?
-Perhaps you think of the movie Tron circa 1982.
+Perhaps you think of the movie Tron (1982).

-But the future is now, and Virtual Reality (VR) is not only existent, but VR is used for gaming, cinema, and even company training.
-Now it’s time for you to jump on the VR bandwagon for your learning and development program.
+But the future is now, and Virtual Reality (VR) is not only existent, but is used for gaming, cinema, and even organization training.
+Now, it’s time for you to jump on the VR bandwagon for your learning and development program.

-In this article, we will get back to the basics of virtual reality, including, what virtual reality is, how it’s used for training and development, along with the advantages and disadvantages of virtual reality training programs.
+In this article, we will cover what VR is, how it’s used for training and development, along with the advantages and disadvantages of VR training programs.

 What is Virtual Reality?